CarterKoopa/data-science-sp25/challenges/c02-michelson-assignment.md

 - There is a decreasing number of observations for each decreasing quality of distinctiveness.

-- With increasing distinctiveness, the mean velocity increases very slightly.
+- With increasing distinctness, the mean velocity increases very slightly.

-- The average of the most distinct photos is closest to the known true value.
+- The mean of the distinctness 1 observations is closest to the true value.

 \- Why might your table differ from Michelson’s?